(2) Glycolysis, which is extremely limited at rest but can rise to very high rates during intense exercise.

 (2) “Constant” k depends on the temperature, the size of the molecule that is diffusing, the specific medium through which it is diffusing (water? air?), etc.

-(3) Surface area is two-dimensional, so units should be something like mm2, cm2, or m2.
+(3) D is a linear distance, so its units would be something like micrometers or millimeters.
+Surface area is two-dimensional, so units should be something like mm2, cm2, or m2.

 (2) Sensorineural hearing loss is due to a problem with the hair cells in the cochlea or any structure downstream of the hair cells.

 (4) We have two of each of structure -- one on the left side of our brain and one set on the right side.

 (5) At the superior olivary nucleus.
 Within this nucleus, the lateral superior olive (LSO) and medial superior olive (MSO) compare sounds from both ears to determine whether sounds are coming from the left or the right.

 (6) The superior colliculus processes visual information, especially related to visual reflexes.